4sm-ops/aws-eks-poc/README.md

 b.
 Security Groups

 ToDo:
-a.
-Network Policies
+* Network Policies
 Implement Calico (open source policy engine).
 In addition to implementing the full set of Kubernetes network policy features, Calico supports extended network polices with a richer set of features, including support for layer 7 rules, e.g. HTTP, when integrated with Istio.

-b.
-Adjust Security Groups
+* Adjust Security Groups
 EKS uses AWS VPC Security Groups (SGs) to control the traffic between the Kubernetes control plane and the cluster's worker nodes.
 Security groups are also used to control the traffic between worker nodes, and other VPC resources, and external IP addresses.